-During 2021/22 the community was represented by 55 elected Members, working on behalf of the 22 wards throughout Medway.
+During 2022/23 the community was represented by 55 elected Members, working on behalf of the 22 wards throughout Medway.
 The leadership of the Council was provided by the Conservative Group.
-In September 2021, Local Government Boundary Commission for England (LGBCE) reviewed the electoral arrangements in Medway and concluded that from elections to be held in May 2023 the number of wards would increase by 2 to 24 and the number of councillors would increase by 4 to 59.
-As a result of the May 2023 elections, the leadership of the Council changed to the Labour and Co-operative Group, with the political composition as follows:
+In September 2021, Local Government Boundary Commission for England reviewed the electoral arrangements in Medway and concluded that from elections to be held in May 2023 the number of wards would increase by 2 to 24 and the number of councillors would increase by 4 to 59.
+As a result of the May 2023 elections, the leadership of the Council changed to the Labour and Co-operative Group, with the political composition as at 31 March 2023 as follows:

-Labour and Co-operative Group: 33
+- Labour and Co-operative Group: 33

-Conservative Group: 22Independent Group: 3Independent member: 1
+- Conservative Group: 20

+- Independent Group: 2